Oceans Unmanned uses drones to track pollution in Indian and Pacific Oceans

 The data obtained by drones, primarily the Aeromapper Talon fixed-wing UAV, will be utilized to create a baseline aggregation, deposition rates, and categorization database.

-The project is being carried out in conjunction with Oceans Unmanned, the Marine Research and High Center (MaRHE – University of Milano-Bicocca), and with the help of The Ritz-Carlton Maldives, Fari Islands.
+The project is being carried out in conjunction with Oceans Unmanned, the Marine Research and High Education Center (MaRHE – University of Milano-Bicocca), and with the help of The Ritz-Carlton Maldives, Fari Islands.

 “We flew the Talon at 80m and 100m altitude and were impressed with the orthomosaics produced in Agisoft Metashape [photogrammetry software] of the seagrass beds in Magoodhoo island,” Schiele reportedly said.
 “The drone flies at around 55kph, which is a little nippier than our Mavic and Phantom [drones] we were also flying.”